Jobs and Queues Overview

 Delete empty Parent Folders: Deletes all subfolders and the Base Folder of the queue.

-The table shows the files and folders which have been selected for deletion.
+The table shows the files and folders which were selected for deletion.

 Type: Indicates whether it is a queue, a configuration or a folder.
 For folders, the number of files contained is also displayed.